The 50 Scariest Horror Movie Monsters Ranked

 12. Tristana Medeiros – [REC] (2007)

-The Spanish horror film "[REC]" revolutionized the found footage subgenre, and is responsible for the popularization of the "ankle grab," where a character is crawling toward the camera only to be pulled away by their ankles into the darkness by an unseen force.
+The Spanish horror film "[REC]" revolutionized the found-footage subgenre and is responsible for the popularization of the "ankle grab," where a character is crawling toward the camera only to be pulled away by their ankles into the darkness by an unseen force.
 What many horror fans believed was a zombie invasion film turned out to be something far more sinister — the biological cause of demonic possession.

 Tristana Medeiros is patient zero for a demonic virus after she was assaulted by multiple priests.
 Religious figures tried and failed to exorcise her, so a Vatican priest eventually kidnapped her to conduct experimental research.
-The virus decimated her body and distorted her physical appearance, before spreading and infecting an entire apartment building.
+The virus decimated her body and distorted her physical appearance before spreading and infecting an entire apartment building.
 The reveal of Tristana Medeiros (played by the incredible Javier Botet) is nightmarish, as her figure is hidden in the shadows, occasionally passing by through the night vision POV of a news camera.
 The green glow only enhances her sickly appearance, giving her the look of a walking corpse.
 The audience sees her before she realizes she's being observed.
 But soon, she'll see us ... and when she does ... it's over for us all.
 (BJ Colangelo)

 11. Candyman – Candyman (1992)

 Now, he haunts the area as an urban legend boogeyman, his exposed chest a hive for bees that pour out through his mouth.
-His severed arm has been affixed with a hook, and if you dare say his name in the mirror, the unlucky caller will feel his rightful vengeance.
-Played by the incomparable Tony Todd, the equal parts terrifying and hypnotic bass voice of the Candyman makes him an irresistible force.
+His severed arm has been affixed with a hook, and if you dare say his name four times in the mirror, the unlucky caller will feel his rightful vengeance.
+Courtesy of the incomparable Tony Todd, the equal parts terrifying and hypnotic bass voice of the Candyman makes him an irresistible force.
 We should see the bees and hook and run in terror, but few can resist his allure.
 Don't worry, I only wrote his name four times.
 (BJ Colangelo)

 10. The Bear – Annihilation (2018)

 Cosmic horror is a tough thing to depict.
 It is, by its very nature, beyond the comprehension of the human mind.
 Man's grasp on reality and humanity is tethered to markers, things that make a person what and who they are.
 Movies like Alex Garland's 2018 adaptation of Jeff VanderMeer's novel "Annihilation" successfully slice at those tethers, not with tentacles that supernatural horror authors like H.P.
-Lovecraft were known for, but by presenting surpassed boundaries of the imagination.
+Lovecraft were known for but by presenting surpassed boundaries of the imagination.

 One of the most jarring examples the story uses is of a creature that stalks the explorers tasked to probe into a bizarre quarantined zone.
-The four-legged beast looks enough like some kind of prehistoric bear, but with a few notable differences: a human skull is embedded on the left side of the creature's head, and it can emit a call that not only sounds human, but like the specific voice of one of the explorers it killed earlier in the film.
+The four-legged beast looks enough like some kind of prehistoric bear but with a few notable differences.
+A human skull is embedded on the left side of the creature's head, and it can emit a call that not only sounds human but like the specific voice of one of the explorers it killed earlier in the film.
 This bear is not mimicking its victims; its victims assimilate into its body, meaning that they might not be truly dead once their physical form shuffles off its mortal coil.
 And that is cosmically horrifying.
 (Anya Stanley)

 9. Cenobites – Hellraiser (1987)